- Course summary

 - Career and study progression

 If you want to work in the events sector – either working for a company or starting your own business – this course will teach you how to organise events with a particular focus on the hospitality provision.
-On successful completion you can go on to the BA (Hons) Event Management with Hospitality top-up degree.

 We take advantage of our London location, giving you the opportunity to attend high-profile events and a variety of venues to gain exposure to the industry in action.
 As well as live event projects, you’ll learn through practical teaching such as case studies and team projects, to understand the fundamentals of event management.